 Americans have the need to see their sports, especially baseball, in larger-than-life fantastic terms.
 On film, baseball has received a number of fantastic treatments with the likes of It Happens Every Spring (1949) with Ray Milland as a chemist who becomes a star player when he coats balls with a substance that repels wood; Angels in the Outfield (1951) where heavenly hosts steps in to aid a losing team; The Natural (1984) with Robert Redford, which saw baseball in terms of Midwest folklore and allusions to the Arthurian legends.
 Even Kevin Costner’s previous film Bull Durham (1988) had a spaced-out Susan Sarandon applying Tantric Buddhism to the game.

 Indeed, the entire literary output of W.P.
-Kinsella, the author whose book Shoeless Joe (1982) the film is based on, would seem to centre around such baseball fantasies – his novel The Iowa Baseball Confederacy (1986) features a time-travelling baseball team, and he has published short stories like the self-explanatory The Vampire Short Stop and The Baseball Wolf with a werewolf shortstop, and other stories that feature ball players in the afterlife, employing feng shui, and alien visitors and angels visiting the pitch, even an alternate world story featuring George Bush and Fidel Castro as players.
+Kinsella (1935-2016), the Canadian author whose book Shoeless Joe (1982) the film is based on, would seem to centre around such baseball fantasies – his novel The Iowa Baseball Confederacy (1986) features a time-travelling baseball team, and he has published short stories like the self-explanatory The Vampire Short Stop and The Baseball Wolf with a werewolf shortstop, and other stories that feature ball players in the afterlife, employing feng shui, and alien visitors and angels visiting the pitch, even an alternate world story featuring George Bush and Fidel Castro as players.
 Indeed, W.P.
 Kinsella had edited an entire collection of such stories, Baseball Fantastic (2001).
 (Although oddly for a sport that seems so central to the American psyche, W.P.
 Kinsella himself is Canadian).

 When a film starts sprouting a vision of a baseball diamond as the afterlife and delivering lines like “The one thing that has always remained constant in America is baseball,” one can see there is going to be a fairly large pill to swallow.
 Field of Dreams incredibly enough, even has the chutzpah to openly advocate a kind of divine capitalism at the end, with James Earl Jones showing Kevin Costner that people will come, mysteriously drawn to see a part of their past and will unthinkingly be guided to hand over $20 for the privilege.
 Field of Dreams is one of the films that one either buys into completely or loses out on entirely.
 One does, and the idea of Heaven being somewhere in the Major Leagues makes magical sense; reject the film and it is a load of tripe about America sentimentalising its own lost past.